1907 Vancouver anti-Asian riots: Parade and riot

 At the third meeting, members of the Asiatic Exclusion League decided to plan a parade for Saturday, September 7, which would include a band in order to draw attention.
 The parade would lead to Vancouver City Hall at Hastings and Main (then named Westminster), next to Chinatown, where a rally would be held to address the issues of Asian Immigration.
-10,000 Canadian and American citizens marched in that anti-Asian immigration parade, which resulted in a mob rioting throughout Chinese and Japanese neighbourhoods within Vancouver, British Columbia, Canada.
+10,000 Canadian and American citizens marched in that anti-Asian immigration parade, which resulted in a mob rioting throughout Chinese and Japanese neighbourhoods within Vancouver.

 As various speakers were discussing the Bellingham riot, the sound of shattering glass caused by a rock tossed by an unruly teen, sounded the beginning of what would become a much larger riot in Vancouver.
 The crowd gathered at the parade turned into a rioting mob, throwing beer bottles and rocks at windows, attempting to destroy Chinese owned stores and homes.
 Most of the buildings attacked during the Vancouver riots were Caucasian owned.

 After destroying Chinese business and homes, the mob of rioters moved to Japantown.
 Four waves of attacks ensued, with the rioters being repulsed by the armed Japanese residents.
 In spite of the defenders inflicting a number of injuries upon the attacking mob, more than 50 stores and businesses in the Japanese district on Powell Street had their windows broken, resulting in thousands of dollars of damage.
 The Vancouver riot did not finish until 3 am on September 8; by the time dawn had broken, the city was quiet.

+Punjabis were initially targeted but “sent attacking white mobs fleeing” as majority of the Punjabis were former soldiers of the Sikh regiment and Punjab regiments, many of whom even after retirement and migrating to Canada, kept their service muskets and bayonets and at the minimum, daggers and swords in their households, often ceremonial religious swords which had been kept as sidearms during war.

+The morning after the riots stopped, Ng Ah Sim, a farm worker from South Vancouver, was found hanging in a tree.
+His death was ruled a suicide by the coroner, but articles published in Chinese language newspapers indicated the community believed otherwise.